se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 ### Mixins

-Multiple inheritance can be tricky to use, but one very useful way to use it is a limited subset called mixins.
-With mixins, you provide just the features you want, and then compose the class from smaller parts.
+Multiple inheritance can be tricky to use, but a common, useful pattern is a limited form of multiple inhertitance called mixins.
+With mixins, you provide a few reusable features, and then compose the classes from one or more mixins, with an optional superclass.
 Let's rewrite the Path example using mixins:

 ```
 class PathMixin: